-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Shepherd is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Shepherd isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shepherd are a mix of both white- and blue-collar jobs.
 Overall, Shepherd is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Shepherd who work in office and administrative support (16.50%), teaching (11.55%), and management occupations (9.90%).
+There are especially a lot of people living in Shepherd who work in office and administrative support (13.43%), sales jobs (10.17%), and teaching (9.78%).

-The education level of Shepherd citizens is a little higher than the average for US cities and towns: 23.55% of adults in Shepherd have at least a bachelor's degree.
+The population of Shepherd overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Shepherd, 22.71% have at least a bachelor's degree.

 The people who call Shepherd home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shepherd residents report their race to be White, followed by Native American.
-Important ancestries of people in Shepherd include English, Irish, Dutch, and French .
+Important ancestries of people in Shepherd include English, Irish, Dutch, and Polish.